How to help your partner relax, according to their love language

 Despite the name, sex is not what matters most to a person with this love language.
 “These people often appreciate eye contact, hand-holding, and a slow kiss without the intention of sex,” says Baxo.
 “It’s important that a person with this love language doesn’t feel like being affectionate has to lead to sex, even if it often does.”

 So, what are some ways you can give your partner a little TLC when they’re having a hard time relaxing?
 Reference their love language.
-Giving them a long reassuring hug, stroking their hair, giving them a shoulder massage, or taking a warm bath together could do the trick.
+Giving them a long reassuring hug, telling them how much you appreciate them, cooking them dinner, or taking a warm bath together could do the trick.